An Update on the LED Lights, Misting Unit, & Equipment inside my Orchidarium

 Automated Plant Care

-Inside this Orchidarium, I have an automated misting unit, an Inkbird hygrometer, AC Infinity fans, and Skylight LED grow lights, which all operate automatically (programmed using timers) to provide my plants with light, water, regulated humidity levels, and air circulation.
+Inside this Orchidarium, I have an automated misting unit, a hygrometer, fans, and LED grow lights, which all operate automatically to provide my plants with light, water, regulated humidity levels, and air circulation.

 Orchidarium Misting Unit

 All of the orchids inside my Orchidarium are misted by my MistKing automated misting system.
-The bucket which forms the reservoir for my misting system is filled with rainwater at regular intervals.
-All of the plants inside this Orchidarium are misted with filtered rainwater, which I’ve collected from my roof.
+The bucket which forms the reservoir for my misting system is filled with reverse osmosis water at regular intervals.
+All of the plants inside this Orchidarium are misted with reverse osmosis water, which is collected from my reverse osmosis system.

 Orchidarium Automated Misting Settings

-On the 3rd September 2019, I changed the automated misting schedule to reflect the arrival of autumn; from then on the orchids inside my Orchidarium were automatically misted at:
+Finally, on the 3rd September 2019, I changed the automated misting schedule to reflect the arrival of autumn; so that this Orchidarium is now automatically misted: